zr9/dropbox-sdk-php/ReadMe.md

 ### Running the Tests

+1. run: `composer install --dev` to download the dependencies.
+(You'll need [Composer](http://getcomposer.org/download/).)
-Put an "auth info" file in "test/test.auth", then run:
+2. Put an "auth info" file in "test/test.auth".
+(You can generate "test/test.auth" using the "authorize.php" example script.)

 ```
-php test/main.php
+./vendor/bin/phpunit test/
 ```

-(You can generate "test/test.auth" using the "authorize.php" example script.)